dportik/dadi_pipeline/Two_Populations/README.md

 28. +Island: Vicariance, early unidirectional discrete admixture event (before any drift).
 29. +Island: Vicariance, late unidirectional discrete admixture event (after any drift).
 30. +Island: Vicariance, two epochs with unidirectional discrete admixture event occurring at beginning of the second epoch.
+31. +Island: Founder event, early unidirectional discrete admixture event (before any drift).
-31. +Island: Founder event, late unidirectional discrete admixture event (after any drift).
+32. +Island: Founder event, late unidirectional discrete admixture event (after any drift).
-32. +Island: Founder event, two epochs with unidirectional discrete admixture event occurring at beginning of the second epoch.
+33. +Island: Founder event, two epochs with unidirectional discrete admixture event occurring at beginning of the second epoch.

 A new graphics file with the visual representation has been provided.
 The names below models